tbis-inc/TBIS/_pages/main.md

 [/av_section]

 [av_section min_height='' min_height_px='500px' padding='huge' shadow='no-border-styling' bottom_border='border-extra-arrow-down' bottom_border_diagonal_color='#333333' bottom_border_diagonal_direction='' bottom_border_style='' id='sale' color='main_color' custom_bg='' src='' attachment='' attachment_size='' attach='scroll' position='top left' repeat='no-repeat' video='' video_ratio='16:9' overlay_opacity='0.5' overlay_color='' overlay_pattern='' overlay_custom_pattern='' av_element_hidden_in_editor='0']

 [av_heading tag='h3' padding='10' heading='Token Mechanics and Sale Details' color='' style='blockquote modern-quote modern-centered' custom_font='' size='60' subheading_active='' subheading_size='15' custom_class='' admin_preview_bg='' av-desktop-hide='' av-medium-hide='' av-small-hide='' av-mini-hide='' av-medium-font-size-title='' av-small-font-size-title='' av-mini-font-size-title='' av-medium-font-size='' av-small-font-size='' av-mini-font-size=''][/av_heading]

 [av_hr class='custom' height='50' shadow='no-shadow' position='center' custom_border='av-border-thin' custom_width='150px' custom_border_color='#e0e0e0' custom_margin_top='30px' custom_margin_bottom='30px' icon_select='yes' custom_icon_color='#515a8f' icon='ue8bf' font='entypo-fontello' admin_preview_bg='']

 [av_textblock size='' font_color='' color='' av-medium-font-size='' av-small-font-size='' av-mini-font-size='' admin_preview_bg='']
-Soon, the TBIS token (BAR) will be sold.
+Soon, the Titanium token (BAR) will be sold.
 As part of this sale, a fixed pool of BAR will generated.
 No further BAR will be created in the future.
-BAR will be a deflationary currency used within the Titanium Ecosystem.
-Once the sale concludes, a portion of BAR tokens will be allocated and given to the TBIS team as an incentive for the success of our platform, and a separate portion will be held as a reserve pool and expenditure fund.
-The Titanium Community will hold 60% of all BAR, the TBIS team will hold 20% of BAR (subject to a freeze period), 10% of BAR will be retained to be used for Titanium Community Bounties and 10% of BAR will be allocated for the reserve pool.
+BAR will be a deflationary currency used within the Titanium Ecosystem, limited to only 35 million BARs, just like Bitcoin is limited to 21 million Bitcoins.
+Once the sale concludes, a portion of BAR tokens will be allocated and given to the Titanium team as an incentive for the success of our platform, and a separate portion will be held as a reserve pool and expenditure fund.
+The Titanium Community will hold 60% of all BAR, the Titanium team will hold 20% of BAR (subject to a freeze period), 10% of BAR will be retained to be used for Titanium Community Bounties and 10% of BAR will be allocated for the reserve pool.
 [/av_textblock]

 [av_hr class='invisible' height='25' shadow='no-shadow' position='center' custom_border='av-border-thin' custom_width='150px' custom_border_color='' custom_margin_top='30px' custom_margin_bottom='30px' icon_select='yes' custom_icon_color='#515a8f' icon='ue8bf' font='entypo-fontello' admin_preview_bg='']